What To Do If You Bought Too Much House

 Consider Loan Modification

 Loan modification is a less extreme option for adjusting your mortgage compared to refinancing.
 Before committing to this option, consider that it can lower your credit score.
-You should only use this option in more dire circumstances, such as if you require a principal reduction on your mortgage (which refinancing can't accomplish), you're behind on mortgage payments, or you're at risk of foreclosure.
+You should only use this option in more dire circumstances, such as if you require a principal reduction on your mortgage (which refinancing can’t accomplish), you’re behind on mortgage payments, or you’re at risk of foreclosure.
+In some cases, a loan modification may require a new appraisal to assess your home's current value.

 Seek Extra Income